Equivariant ZFA and the foundations of nominal techniques: Relative consistency, and freshness

-This is the simplest option.
-Note that `any' should be interpreted within the model, so it is perfectly compatible for a permutation to be any bijection on atoms, and also all permutations are finitely supported (see next point). \item A permutation $\pi$ is a bijection on atoms such that $\nontriv(\pi)=\{a{\in}\atoms\mid\pi(a)\neq a\}$ is finite (\dots or countable, and so forth; choose your favourite cardinality restriction).
+Note that `any' should be interpreted within the model, so it is perfectly compatible for a permutation to be any bijection on atoms, and also all permutations are finitely supported; this is what happens in Fraenkel-Mostowski set theory (and see next point). \item A permutation $\pi$ is a bijection on atoms such that $\nontriv(\pi)=\{a{\in}\atoms\mid\pi(a)\neq a\}$ is finite (\dots or countable, and so forth; choose your favourite cardinality restriction).
 We call such a $\pi$ \deffont{finitely supported}. \item Fix some total ordering $\leq$ on $\atoms$.
 Then a permutation is a bijection on atoms that \emph{respects} $\leq$, meaning that $a\leq b$ if and only if $\pi(a)\leq\pi(b)$.